Sensitivity analysis for principal ignorability violation in estimating complier and noncomplier average causal effects: Setting, estimands, and PI-based identification

-Here $\tau_{zc}$ is equal to the weighted average of the stratum-specific potential outcome mean $\mu_{zc}(X)$ where the weight is proportional to the principal score $\pi_c(X)$. \footnote{$\mu_{zc}(X)$ is only defined for $X$ values such that $\pi_c(X)>0$; we will leave this implicit to simplify presentation.} This means $\tau_{zc}$ can be identified via identification of $\pi_c(X)$ and $\mu_{zc}(X)$.
+Lemma~\ref{lm:starting-point} says that $\tau_{zc}$ is equal to the weighted average of the stratum-specific potential outcome mean $\mu_{zc}(X)$ where the weight is proportional to the principal score $\pi_c(X)$.
+This means $\tau_{zc}$ can be identified via identification of $\pi_c(X)$ and $\mu_{zc}(X)$, which we address next.

 \begin{theorem}[Results without PI] Under assumptions A0-A2,

 \end{theorem}

 Proposition \ref{thm:id-tau.1c} shows that A0-A2 identify $\pi_c(X)$ and $\mu_{1c}(X)$, but not $\mu_{0c}(X)$.
 (The RHS of (\ref{id:mu.1c}) conditions on $C$, which is not observed for $Z=0$.)
 Hence $\tau_{1c}$ is identified, but $\tau_{0c}$ is not, so $\Delta_c$ is not.